ADBeta/MIDIPad/README.md

 * rtmidi library

 ## TO-DO
-* Add a quit option to the CLI port selection
+* Add a cancel option to the CLI port selection
 * Make the cleanup function better and more actively clean RAM
 * Choose audio controller
 * Impliment and test the audio handler API
 * design simple container for key  data, press time, unified data container
 * design time based sequencer and UI/CLI elements to support it.
 * add a fully capable error handler for CLI and UI
+* sliders and keys share an ID byte, somehow only check for certain trigger types.
 ### Longterm TO-DO
 * add a customizable config file to add more lighting controls. e.g.
 button count, lighting controls, lighting commands, default values etc